Moldova in the Junior Eurovision Song Contest 2011

-Moldova participated in the Junior Eurovision Song Contest 2011, with their entry selected through a non-televised national selection.
+Moldova was represented at the Junior Eurovision Song Contest 2011, with their entry selected through a non-televised national selection.

 Before Junior Eurovision

 National final

 14 entries were submitted to TRM, which 5 were chosen to compete in the national final.

 On 6 October 2011, the five entries were performed in front of a jury, which consisted of Geta Burlacu, Aura, Vitalie Rotaru, Sandu Gorgos and Vladimir Beleaev.
 Lerika was eventually selected as the Moldovan representative for the 2011 contest.